 - Are all my interactions with my contacts organized under one central place?

 - Can I send emails to my prospects?

 - Does my spreadsheet file take a long time to open?

 - Have I responded to a customer too late because I did not have an action list or tickler file to remind me about following up.?

 If you are answering yes to any of these questions, it is time to look at migrating your spreadsheet to a CRM which uses a database.
-We live in a time where we need to have access to our contact records anytime, anywhere.
-We also need to keep our records accurate, especially when more than one person accesses and modifies it.
+We live in a time when we need to have access to our contact records anytime, anywhere.
+We also need to keep our records accurate, especially when more than one person accesses and modifies them.
 If you have questions about databases and contact management, we would love to answer them.
 Reach out to us at firstname.lastname@example.org or 301-332-0613.